ericclack/pygamezero_candy/doc/part1.rst

 Adding our cursor
 -----------------

-To play Candy Crush the player moves around a cursor, which highlights two tiles.
-The player can then swap the tiles by pressing space.
+To play Candy Crush the player moves around a cursor, which highlights two tiles at a time.
+The player can then swap the tiles by pressing space (we'll come to this in Part 2).

-Let's use an :code:`Actor` to represent the cursor.
-Add this code above your :code:`draw` function:
+We're going to use an :code:`Actor` to represent the cursor, actors are objects that represent things that move around the screen and interact with each other.
+Recall that in Flappy Bird the bird and pipes were actors.

+We want our cursor actor to be available to all of our code, so we need to add the code for it outside all of our functions.
+To do this, add these lines under the line that sets the :code:`TITLE`:

 .. code:: python

    cursor = Actor('selected', (0,0))

-Then add this code to draw the cursor right at the end of your :code:`draw` function, it needs to line up exactly with the :code:`f` of the first :code:`for` loop:
+Remember that everything we want on our screen needs to be drawn in the :code:`draw` function?
+So add this code right at the end of your :code:`draw` function, it needs to line up exactly with the :code:`f` of the first :code:`for` loop so that it is not inside the loop:

 .. code:: python